stantona/stantona.github.com/source/_posts/2013-01-02-what-is-this-in-javascript.markdown

 ```

 the value of `this` refers to the global object and is not bound to `simple_obj` like its parent.
 This is because `log` is not invoked on a *method reciever*.
-This doesn't seem very intuitive when your thinking about *scope*, but consider the rule is that a function invocation requires a *reciever* for `this` to be bound, no matter
+This seems to be at odds with how scope works in Javascript, where you might think the value of `this` comes from the parent function through the
-how the function is scoped.
+*closure*, but consider the rule is that a function invocation requires a *reciever* for `this` to be bound, no matter how the function is scoped.
 That is why you see code like:

 ``` javascript
 simple_obj = {